a11ywatch/a11ywatch/cli/README.md

 ### Commands

 exact options comming soon and `--deploy` command WIP.
 At the moment after installing the cli, please clone the project and navigate to the folder to run the commands ( This will be removed soon ).
+Run `a11ywatch --help` to get all options and arguements.

 ```sh
 a11ywatch --build